ssbucarlos/smash-ultimate-blender/README.md

 1. Before you import a model, make sure all the textures have been converted to .PNGs.
 The recommended tool for this is 'Switch Toolbox' (https://github.com/KillzXGaming/Switch-Toolbox)
 2. After installing the plugin in blender, in the 3D Viewport pull up the Sidebar (Hotkey is 'N'), and look for the new 'Ultimate' tab in the Sidebar
 * ![image](https://user-images.githubusercontent.com/77519735/131579719-3bf859ac-40ad-4661-8b4c-0d0d0e34da8a.png)
+3. At the moment, .NUMSHEXB is not exported.
+If you need a new .numshexb, you can simply open the outputted files in StudioSB and export a .NUMSHEXB

 # In case of problems?